Mid-tier Chinese banks piling up trillions of dollars in shadow loans

 Zhang Changgong, the bank's deputy governor, said banks were increasingly becoming return-seeking asset managers, not mere lenders.

 "In the past banks (made loans and) held assets.
-Now banks manage assets," he said at a press conference in December.
+Now banks manage assets," he said.

 The rapid growth of investment receivables, from less than $300 billion in 2012, comes despite a decision in 2014 by China's banking regulator to restrict purchase of TBRs and DAMPs under repurchase agreements in the interbank market, in a move to restrict the growth of these assets.